learning-zone/javascript-basics/README.md

 timedCount();
 ```
-Here postMessage() method is used to post a message back to the HTML page
+Here postMessage() method is used to post a message back to the HTML page.
-2. Create a Web Worker Object: You can create a web worker object by checking for browser support.
+**Create a Web Worker Object**: Create a web worker object by checking for browser support.
 Let's name this file as web_worker_example.js
 ```javascript
 if (typeof(w) == "undefined") {
   w = new Worker("counter.js");